 REI Fellows are expected to attend the weekly Monday afternoon seminars (3:30-5:00 PM) and to present their work at one of these meetings.
 A follow-up lunch discussion is held every Tuesday (Noon-1:00 PM) for those interested in further discussing the Monday seminar.
 REI Fellows are also encouraged to attend other Institute events, as time and interest permit.

 Individual faculty members on the tenure-track or tenured at UW-Madison are encouraged to apply.
 Departmental nominations are accepted but do not necessarily increase the chances of success; departments should encourage all eligible faculty to apply without consideration of the number of applicants in each unit.
 All REI Fellowship applications are also considered automatically for Resident Fellowships, without a separate application.
 The Institute seeks the most exciting research projects from candidates who can contribute to and benefit from the interdisciplinary dialogue in the humanities that the Institute fosters.

 Applications are due Thursday, October 4, 2018.
 Notification of the awards will be in Late December 2018/Early January 2019.
 Review call for applications below for more information.
 Only applications submitted online through Interfolio will be considered.
-Link to the Interfolio application form for the 2019-2020 academic year will be available below on July 15, 2018.
+Link to the Interfolio application form for the 2019-2020 academic year is available below.

 - 2019-2020 Race, Ethnicity, and Indigeneity Faculty Fellowship Call for Applications